 The ART of Listening: Designing and Creating Interdisciplinary Soundscapes Through the Performing Arts

-Through participating in the project, your class will develop their design and creative skills through support and guidance to:
+During the project, pupils developed their design and creative skills to:

 experience the inspiration and power of the arts